bqzhu14/bqzhu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an instructor at Department of Mathematics, Princeton University.
+I am an Instructor of Mathematics at Princeton University.

 I graduated from [Columbia](https://www.math.columbia.edu/) under the supervision of Professor [Chao Li](https://www.math.columbia.edu/~chaoli/) in 2025.
 Here is my [CV]({{ '/assets/pdf/MyCV.pdf' | relative_url }}).